rtlrecguy-del/leradioapp/README.md

 1) Enter the password in the top textbox default myavr2radio
 2) Enter http://ip-address-of-docker-host:8080 in second textbox the click save and click back to refresh.

-To create the container I ran the command from the webapp director:
+To create the container I ran the command from the myapp2 director:

 docker build ---progress=plain -t myavr2